Israel Independence Day: Celebrating Yom HaAtzmaut

-Beginning at sundown May 13th, Israel will mark Yom Hazikaron, Israel Memorial Day, a solemn time to honor all the Israelis who have made the ultimate sacrifice in preserving the state of Israel.
-As Israel Memorial Day comes to an end at sundown on May 14th, the country immediately moves into a day of great celebration of Yom HaAtzmaut, Israel Independence Day.
-It was on this date, the fifth day of the Hebrew month Iyar, of the formal establishment of the state of Israel, when members of the provisional government read and signed a Declaration of Independence in Tel Aviv.
+In 2024 Israel Memorial Day, Yom HaZikaron, begins at sundown on Sunday, 12 May, and ends at nightfall on Monday, 13 May.
+The country immediately moves into a day of great celebration for Yom HaAtzmaut, Israel Independence Day.
+It was on this date, the fifth day of the Hebrew month Iyar, of the state of Israel was formally established, as members of the provisional government read and signed a Declaration of Independence in Tel Aviv

 Birth of a Nation . . . and Rebirth of a Homeland!